Shining Knight (Ystina): Seven Soldiers

 In 2005, a new Shining Knight debuted in Grant Morrison's Seven Soldiers megaseries.
-This new DC Comics version is a creation of Grant Morrison and Simone Bianchi, based on Flessel's Golden Age Shining Knight.
+This new DC Comics version is a creation of Grant Morrison and Simone Bianchi, based on original Shining Knight.

-This new Shining Knight is also named Sir Justin (in the story, the knights of Camelot speak Welsh, so sometimes the Welsh equivalent "Ystin" is used) and has a winged horse but is much more out of place in the modern age.
+This new Shining Knight is also named Sir Justin (in the story, the knights of Camelot speak Welsh, so sometimes the Welsh equivalent "Ystin" is used) and has a winged horse, but it seems much more out of place in the modern age.

 Ystin is clearly a Celtic mythology version of the original Shining Knight (who was based more on the quasi-medieval setting of Sir Thomas Malory).
 The story explains that Camelot is a recurring archetype.
-Ystin comes from about 8,000 BC, long before the 6th century Camelot of Sir Justin.
+Ystin comes from about 8,000 BC, before the 6th century Camelot of Sir Justin.

 Ystin, a long-haired 'schoolboy' of Camelot, is knighted and dubbed the Shining Knight by Sir Galahad, just before the fall of Camelot.
 Unbeknownst to Galahad, Ystin is actually a girl who is in love with him.
 Ystin and her winged horse Vanguard confront Gloriana Tenebrae, the Sheeda-Queen, who takes them to Castle Revolving, the floating fortress of the Sheeda.
 Gloriana casually informs the young knight that she has stolen the sword Excalibur, one of the Seven Imperishable Treasures.
 Ystin breaks free, steals Excalibur, and escapes from the Castle - only to fall to earth in modern Los Angeles, some 10,000 years later.
 There, she is confronted by Guilt, a Sheeda Mood 7 Mind Destroyer, who 'kills with words'.

 Guilt informs her that the Sheeda broke Camelot and created a nightmare kingdom in its place, ruled by the undead King Mordredd.
 Without the goodness of Camelot to inspire them, the kingdoms of Avalon (which took up all the world) committed suicide.
-Guilt taunts Ystin, saying that if Ystin had not run away, the war might have been won.
+Guilt taunts Ystin, saying that the war might have been won if Ystin had not run away.
 When Ystin saves a homeless man (implied to be Ali Ka-Zoom), from some thugs, Guilt evaporates.
 Ystin, newly enlightened, seeks out the police.

 The police contact two women: Agent Helen Helligan, a metahuman specialist for the FBI, and Doctor Gloria Friday, an expert on pre-Atlantean civilization.
 With Friday's uncanny grasp of ancient Welsh, they learn of Ystin's predicament.
-Suddenly, as the clock strikes midnight, Friday reveals that she is really the Sheeda-Queen, and promptly incapacitates Ystin before poisoning Helligan.
+Suddenly, as the clock strikes midnight, Friday reveals that she is the Sheeda-Queen, and promptly incapacitates Ystin before poisoning Helligan.